 Classically, toxicology has focused heavily on lethal effects on test animals of high doses administered over short periods of time.
-Indeed, such acute tests still form part of the base set of data required for chemical assessment.
-Invariably, however, sub-lethal effects of acute exposure, as well as both lethal and sub-lethal effects of longer-term (chronic) exposure, are found to occur at doses well below the LD50.
+Indeed, such tests (acute toxicity tests to determine lethal dose) still form part of the base set of data required for chemical assessment.
+Invariably, however, sub-lethal effects (i.e. adverse effects other than death) of acute exposure, as well as both lethal and sub-lethal effects of longer-term (chronic) exposure, are found to occur at doses well below the so-called LD50 (the dose found to be lethal to 50% of the animals exposed in any one test).

-Taking once again the example of the plasticiser DEHP, whereas the LD{50} for rats and mice reportedly lies somewhere above the range 10,000-20,000 mg/kg body weight, gross structural damage to the male reproductive tract and complete cessation of sperm production has been reported for the same animals at doses of only 375 mg/kg body weight/ day.
-Moreover, more detailed examination of the spermatogenic Sertoli cells indicates that these can be damaged at doses at least 10 times lower again (with a No Observed Adverse Effect Level at 3.7 mg/kg bw/day) (Poon et al. 1997) while other studies have detected similar effects even at levels 100 times lower, such that a 'no effect level' simply could not be determined (Arcadi et al. 1998).
+Taking once again the example of the plasticiser DEHP, whereas the LD{50} for rats and mice reportedly lies somewhere above the range 10 000 - 20 000 mg/kg body weight, gross structural damage to the male reproductive tract and complete cessation of sperm production has been reported for the same animals at doses of only 375 mg/kg body weight/day.
+Moreover, more detailed examination of cells involved in the production of sperm in early development (the Sertoli cells) indicates that these can be damaged at doses at least 10 times lower again (with a No Observed Adverse Effect Level at 3.7 mg/kg bw/day)15 while other studies have detected similar effects even at levels 100 times lower, such that a 'no effect level' simply could not be determined.16